FOR WOMEN |ONLINE ACROSS CA

 Plan: I’ll craft a customized plan combining talk therapy, Relational Cultural Therapy , and Brainspotting to help you achieve deep healing.

 Intensive Session(s): We’ll meet for the selected number of sessions.
-They can occur in-person in my office in Oakland.
+They can occur in-person in my office in Oakland and or Online.

 Post-Intensive Session: To measure your progress, debrief, and ensure you feel well-equipped to integrate your new insights into daily life, we will meet for a post-intensive session.